Non-Aligned Movement: Summits

 A variety of ministerial meetings are held between the summit meetings.
 Some are specialists, such as the meeting on "Inter-Faith Dialogue and Co-operation for Peace", held in Manila, the Philippines, 16–18 March 2010.
 There is a general Conference of Foreign Ministers every three years.
 The most recent were in Bali, Indonesia, 23–27 May 2011 and Algiers, Algeria, 26–29 May 2014.

-The 7th Summit was originally planned for September 1982 in Baghdad, the Iraqi capital, during the Iran-Iraq War.
-On 21 July of that year, the Islamic Republic of Iran Air Force executed the "Baghdad Operation", an effort to disrupt that proposal by showing Baghdad's airspace was unsafe.
-Two McDonnell Douglas F-4 Phantom II planes bombarded Al-Dura refinery with Mk82 bombs.
+The 7th Summit was originally planned for September 1982 in Baghdad, the Iraqi capital, during the Iran–Iraq War.
+On 21 July of that year, the Iran Air Force executed the "Baghdad Operation", an effort to disrupt that proposal by showing Baghdad's airspace was unsafe.
+Two McDonnell Douglas F-4 Phantom II planes bombarded Al-Dura refinery with Mark 82 bomb.
 One plane returned damaged and the other (along with its pilot) was lost to Iraqi defensive fire.
 Combined with threats by an Iranian-backed terror group to kill the visiting heads of state, the effort was successful.
 On 11 August, Iraqi President Saddam Hussein announced that he would support Cuba's suggestion of a summit in New Delhi to be held in 1983.
 "Iraq will take part in the conference even if held in Tehran...
 We propose that the seventh conference be held in India."

 The Non-Aligned Movement celebrated its 50th anniversary in Belgrade on 5–6 September 2011.

 An online summit titled "United Against Covid-19" conducted on 4 May 2020, on the initiative of the chairman of the NAM for the 2019–2022 period, addressed mainly the global struggle to fight the COVID-19 pandemics and supporting NAM to increase its role in dealing with and mitigating the outcomes caused by this disease in NAM, as well as other countries.

 The Non-Aligned Movement celebrated its 60th anniversary in Belgrade, on 11–12 October 2021.